Xenosb/learn.rb/chapters/04-the_database/readme.md

 To access, store, update or delete data from the database, we send a query to that address and receive feedback when the operation is done.
-Queries are written in a Structured Query Language (SQL) which can vary  If we would for example try to get the data on the post author with id 1 it would look something like this.
+Queries are written in a Structured Query Language (SQL) which can vary slightly from one database to another.
+If we would for example try to get the data on the post author with id 1 it would resemble this.

 ```sql
 SELECT "authors".*